Simple, delicious and fresh from the Adriatic — you have to try it!

 So, how do you grill a fish the Dalmatian way?

 First, you gut and clean the fish, dry it, season it with salt and pepper and wash over with olive oil.
+This step helps to achieve a crispy and evenly grilled exterior.
 Then you put the fish on a hot grill which you previously smeared with olive oil and let it cook.
 Use a rosemary branch to apply olive oil on the fish as it grills.
+This not only prevents sticking but also gives a pleasant Mediterranean aroma.
+By following these steps, you’ll be on your way to grill a fish the Dalmatian way.
 Sounds pretty easy, but there are many traps this easy-looking dish can serve.

 There are many tips and tricks for achieving the perfect fish grill, here are a few crucial ones.